 Over seventeen percent of Americans claim to have German ancestry.
-Those of us who do not will find our September program applies to research in the rest of Europe, as well.
+Those of us who do not, will find our October program applies to research in the rest of Europe, as well.

 Bernard is an amateur genealogist and popular lecturer based in the Dallas/Fort Worth metroplex.
 He began researching his family over 25 years ago and enjoys sharing lessons learned from those experiences, including his mistakes.
 Although he knew only one grandparent (his maternal grandfather) he has successfully identified all of his great-great grandparents and several triple- and quadruple-great grandparents in Ireland and Germany.
 He is the president and social media chair of the Mid-Cities Genealogical Society, and is a member of the National Genealogical Society and the Texas State Genealogical Society.

 Bernard is retired from the National Weather Service Southern Region Headquarters where he was the Chief of the Science & Training Branch.
 He is certified as a consulting meteorologist by the American Meteorological Society and holds a teaching certificate from the Commonwealth of Pennsylvania.
 He has taught at the Universities of Texas, Oklahoma and St. Thomas (Houston).
 Bernard earned a B.S. in physics/German from Carnegie Mellon University in Pittsburgh, and an M.S. and Ph.D. in meteorology from the University of Hawaii.